 - Is the majority of your music collection stored digitally?
 If so, look for models with a USB port, iPod dock or Bluetooth connectivity to play your music through your Hi Fi speakers.

-Types of Hi-Fi Systems
+Types of Hi-Fi Systems for sale

 Mini Hi-Fi systems are great for anyone looking for a powerful Hi-Fi at an affordable price.
 They offer some serious power for room-filling — and in some cases whole house-filling — audio.